 What Are Vaccinations?

 Vaccinations, or immunizations, are treatments that build up your body's defenses against certain infections.
-For example, many people get flu shots each fall.
 It can take a few weeks for your immune system to respond after a vaccination.
+Vaccines are usually very safe.

 Vaccines can have side effects.
 With live vaccines, you might get a mild case of the disease.
 With inactivated vaccines, you could have pain, redness, and swelling where you got the shot.
 You might also briefly feel weakness, fatigue, or nausea.